Akshay Pratap Singh: Political career

+Singh has served multiple terms in the Uttar Pradesh Legislative Council and was elected as a Member of Parliament from Pratapgarh in 2004 representing the Samajwadi Party.
 In April 2022 at Uttar Pradesh Member of Legislative Council election he defeated BJP candidate Haripratap Singh by a margin of 1,091 and becoming MLC for the fifth time at Pratapgarh.
+As of April 2024, reports indicate that Singh, along with other erstwhile royals from Uttar Pradesh, was notably absent from the Lok Sabha elections, reflecting a shift away from their historical influence in the region.